This Is the White Peach Iced Tea Recipe You’ve Been Waiting For

 Does anything say summer more than fresh peach juice running down your fingers as you bite into a ripe piece of fruit?
-How about a cold glass filled to the brim with iced tea, made the way a Southerner would do it?
-Put those two things together and you’ve got white peach tea, a drink perfectly matched for a hot summer’s day.
+How about a cold glass filled to the brim with iced tea?
+Put those two things together and you’ve got white peach iced tea, a drink perfectly matched for a hot summer’s day.
+(Psst, check out these secret tips for making iced tea like a true Southerner.)

 Unlike yellow peaches, which mellow into a sweeter flavor as they ripen, white peaches taste sweet whether firm or soft.
 White peaches are also less acidic than the yellow varieties.
 These qualities make this fruit the ideal accompaniment to iced tea.